obsidian-community/obsidian-hub/CONTRIBUTING.md

 #### [[02 - Community plugins]]

-- [[01.01 - Plugins|Community plugins]] - This folder is pre-populated with information from the [obsidian-releases]() repository.
+- [[02.01 - Plugins|Community plugins]] - This folder is pre-populated with information from the [obsidian-releases]() repository.
 Here you can add more information about the plugin itself.
-For [[09.06 - How To]] do something with a plugin keep reading.
+For [[09.02 - How To|how to]] do something with a plugin keep reading.
 - [[01.02 - Categories|Plugin categories]] - Help us categorize community plugins!

 #### [[03 - Community templates]]